rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 By Webpacker convention, Webpack will build JavaScript from source files located in `app/javascript` (a new addition to the traditional Rails layout) along with `node_modules` installed via `yarn`.
 To determine what dependencies to build, Webpack is configured by Webpacker to treat each file in `app/javascript/packs` as a separate ["entry"](https://webpack.js.org/concepts/#entry) point.
 Entries in Webpack are analagous to `app/assets/javascripts/application.js` in Sprockets, along with any JavaScript file appended to the Rails configuration for asset precompilation.

 For deployment, the precompile task, `rake assets:precompile`, runs both Sprockets and Webpack build steps.
 By default, each Webpack entry will correspond to an output file that will be compiled to the `public/packs` directory in production, analogous to the `public/assets` directory for Sprockets builds.
+Webpack generates a `manifest.json` in `public/packs` that maps asset names to their locations.
+Rails will read the manifest to determine the urls for Webpack assets.

+In development, there is the option to run the Webpack dev server alongside the Rails server.
+The benefit is the Webpack dev server will listen for JavaScript source file changes, recompile, and reload the browser automatically.
+Webpacker inserts a Rails middleware

-### Making a plan
+## Making a plan

 The Webpacker defaults I've just described highlight a key feature of Webpacker critical to our decision to make the move at all: